-The Company will grant the underwriter a 45-day option from the date of this prospectus to purchase up to an additional 4,500,000 units to cover over-allotments, if any.
+The Company will grant the underwriters a 45-day option from the date of this prospectus to purchase up to an additional 4,500,000 units to cover over-allotments, if any.

-The underwriter will be entitled to a cash underwriting discount of 2% of the gross proceeds of the Proposed Public Offering, or \$6,000,000 (or up to \$6,900,000 if the underwriter's over-allotment is exercised in full) payable upon the closing of the Proposed Public Offering.
-Additionally, the underwriter will be entitled to a deferred underwriting discount of 3.5% of the gross proceeds of the Proposed Public Offering, or \$10,500,000 (or \$12,075,000 if the underwriter's over-allotment is exercised in full) upon the completion of the Company's initial Business Combination.
-The deferred fee will become payable to the underwriter from the amounts held in the Trust Account solely in the event that the Company completes a Business Combination, subject to the terms of the underwriting agreement.
+The underwriters will be entitled to a cash underwriting discount of 2% of the gross proceeds of the Proposed Public Offering, excluding on the proceeds from the purchase of an aggregate of 10,000,000 units by certain of our anchor investors, or \$4,000,000 (or up to \$4,900,000 if the underwriters' over-allotment is exercised in full) payable upon the closing of the Proposed Public Offering.
+Additionally, Citigroup Global Markets Inc. will be entitled to a deferred underwriting discount of 3.5% of the gross proceeds of the Proposed Public Offering, or \$10,500,000 (or \$12,075,000 if the underwriters' over-allotment is exercised in full) upon the completion of the Company's initial Business Combination.
+The deferred fee will become payable to Citigroup Global Markets Inc. from the amounts held in the Trust Account solely in the event that the Company completes a Business Combination, subject to the terms of the underwriting agreement.